Dije-7/Dije-7/README.md

 - 👋 Hi, I’m @Dije-7
-- 👀 I’m interested in Blockchain development and python projects
+- 👀 I’m interested in Machine Learning and Blockchain Development
-- 🌱 I’m currently learning Solidity
+- 🌱 I’m currently learning about Financial Machine Learning
-- 💞️ I’m looking to collaborate on Any Blockchain or Cryptocurrency projects
+- 💞️ I’m looking to collaborate on Any Machine learning or Blockchain technology projects
 - 📫 How to reach me - dhwajjain1@gmail.com

 <!---